 Prince Edward Island: Confederation Trail

-Spanning from one end of Prince Edward Island to the other, Confederation Trail, despite its length at 449 kilometres, is surprisingly good for beginner cyclists.
+Spanning from one end of Prince Edward Island to the other, Confederation Trail, despite its length at 449 kilometres, is one of the best bike trails for beginners.
 That’s because the route is relatively flat along paved and rolled stoned dust surfaces.
 While you could cycle the trail in its entirety, it’s best to split it up between the regions.
 The Northern Cape route is rated mostly easy-to-moderate, though you will have some hills to climb as you cruise through the potato farmlands.
 Along the Central Coast, you’ll come across wetlands and woodlots before making your way into Charlottetown.
 Some of the most scenic photo opportunities, however, are found on the eastern section between Morell and Elmira.

 Newfoundland and Labrador: Viking Trail